AshokRakh/first-project-/README.md

 this is my first git reposiitory
 <br>
 <b>
 my name is ashok rakh
+loction is pune